AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-tag-extension.md

 hide: yes
 hidefromtoc: yes
 ---
-# Use tags: Add the Web SDK extension to your tag
+# Add the Web SDK extension to your tag

 >[!NOTE]
 >